jiyeonseo/resume/README.md

 Attending to Developer conference constantly to keep networking with engineers outside of the office.
 It gives me a good inspiration.
 Participating Developer Group, GDG Women Korea, as an organizer in 2013 and participating with big and small conferences as a managing staff.

 Inquisitive and passionate.
 Studying with MOOC, like Coursera and Edx, to keep following trend of technologies.
-I have an experience of hosting Podcast, "I am a programmer", recorded in Korean.
-It is about Korean Developer culture and education.
+I have an experience of hosting Podcast, "I am a programmer", recorded in Korean about engineering culture and education in Korea.

-Currently, interested with Serverless. love to talk about Serverless and Azure.
+Currently, interested in Serverless. love to talk about Serverless and Azure.

 Various domain experiences : media platform, news, commerce, and advertisement.